jadebono/curriculum_vitae/README.md

 ### `Translations`

-1. **On Friendship** Unpublished translation from Latin into English, with notes and appendices, of Cicero's "De Amicitia".
+1. **On Friendship** - Unpublished translation from Latin into English, with notes and appendices, of Cicero's "De Amicitia".
-1. **Dialogue on Love** Unpublished translation from the Ancient Greek and commentary and analysis of the philosophical treatise by Plutarch.
+1. **Dialogue on Love** - Unpublished translation from the Ancient Greek and commentary and analysis of the philosophical treatise by Plutarch.
 Note: This translation is being used as a textbook by my permission at the [University of Patras, Greece](https://www.upatras.gr/en/), for a post graduate seminar class on Literature of the Imperial Period.
 Tutor of the seminar: [Professor Aristoula Georgiadou](http://philology.upatras.gr/wp-content/uploads/Georgiadou-CV-English-.pdf), Professor of Classical Philology, University of Patras.

 ### `Latin Composition`

-1. **Matrona Ephesea**, an original play in Latin.
+1. **Matrona Ephesea** – an original play in Latin.
 Produced and delivered at the official launch of the Malta Classics Association: 29th July 2010 at the University of Malta.
 1. **Regula et Larva** – A translation from English into Latin of "The Princess and the Goblin", a Victorian fairy-tale by George Macdonald.
 Work in progress.
 The first chapter has been published in the July 2012 edition of the Malta Classics Association's newsletter.
 1. [Lucius Aurunculeius Cotta](https://la.wikipedia.org/wiki/Lucius_Aurunculeius_Cotta), Latin Wikipedia.
 1. [Franciscus Sammut](https://la.wikipedia.org/wiki/Franciscus_Sammut), Latin Wikipedia.